 The brilliant-faced monkeys are hunted as bush meat not only by hungry forest dwellers, but by armed poachers who carry automatic weapons.
 Once the adult mandrills are killed, hunters often capture the babies to sell as caged pets.

-"When I saw them in cages, I thought 'We need to help these guys get back into the wild,'" recalled Woodruff, who spoke about his work on Saturday at the Dougherty Station Library and last Wednesday at the Brentwood Library.
+"When I saw them in cages, I thought 'We need to help these guys get back into the wild,'" recalled Woodruff, who spoke about his work on Saturday at the Dougherty Station Library.

 Woodruff met Goodall in 2009 in the Republic of the Congo, where his father worked as an executive for Chevron.
 He and Goodall discussed the growing field of sustainability before Woodruff returned to the United States.
 And, that might have been the end of it, but a subsequent near-fatal diving accident forced him to rethink his priorities and recall his conversation with Goodall.